-Configuring a Deployments Task
+Configuring a Deployment Task

-Deployments are similar to input monitors in that they reference directories, locally or on a server.
+Deployment tasks are similar to watch folders in that they reference directories, locally or on a server.
 Episode supports multiple deployments per encoder.

 If you have several encoders, each of them has its own set of deployment tasks.
 Therefore, if you want all new files in the workflow to be saved in the same directory, you should add the same deployment to each encoder.
 Add the deployment task to one encoder, and then right-click on the deployment task and select Set as Deployment for All Encoders from the context menu.